-The vision of preserving the Foothills and trail system dates back to the 1940s when community leaders were discussing the future of the hills that had been part of the Boise Army Barracks military training area.
+The vision of preserving the foothills and trail system dates back to the 1940s when community leaders were discussing the future of the hills that had been part of the Boise Army Barracks military training area.
 A number of committees over the years echoed this desire and in 1992 a variety of local, state and federal agencies combined their efforts to turn this dream into reality - the Ridge to Rivers partnership was formed.
-The Ridge to Rivers partnership consists of the City of Boise, Ada County, the Bureau of Land Management Four Rivers Field Office, the Boise National Forest and the Idaho State Fish and Game Department.
+The Ridge to Rivers partnership consists of the City of Boise, Ada County, the Bureau of Land Management Four Rivers Field Office, the Boise National Forest and the Idaho Department of Fish and Game.
 The Partnership exists under a multi-agency Memorandum of Understanding, with the City of Boise serving as the lead agency.

 Pooling Limited Resources